camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-task-forms/04-external.html.md

 ---

-If you want to call a Task Form that is not part of your application you can add a reference to the desired form.
-The Referenced Task Form will be configured similar to the Embedded Task Form.
-Open the properties view and enter `FORM_NAME.html` as Form Key.
+If you want to call a task form that is not part of your application you can add a reference to the desired form.
+The referenced task form will be configured in a way similar to the embedded task form.
+Open the properties view and enter `FORM_NAME.html` as form key.
 The relevant XML tag looks like this:

 ```xml
 <userTask id="theTask" camunda:formKey="app:FORM_NAME.html"